Tonomy-Foundation/antelope-did-spec/README.md

 1. Account names are not bound to cryptographic material.
 Accounts names are chosen by the creator of the account, which may or may not be the entity that controls the account.
 Account names are short strings up to 13 characters making them memorisable.
 2. Each account can have one or more public-private key pairs which can be used to authorise and assert data about that account.
 Keys are organised in a hierarchy tree, with human friendly labels for the permission name.
 Key material can be delegated to another Antelope account.
 A weighted multi-signature scheme can be used.
 See [combination.antelope.json](https://github.com/Tonomy-Foundation/antelope-did-spec/blob/master/examples/combination.antelope.json) for an example of a typical Antelope account's key structure that includes both delegated and multi-signature requirements in the hierarchical tree.

 This key material and structure needs to be expressed in the "verificationMethod" property of the Antelope DID Document.
 Numerous conversations have and are still taking place to create a DID compatible method spec.
-The result of this has been to create a new [verification method](https://w3c.github.io/did-core/#verification-methods) type called [Verifiable Conditions](https://github.com/w3c-ccg/verifiable-conditions) which has been drafted and is being reviewed by the W3C Credentials Community Group.
+The result of this has been to create a new [verification method](https://w3c.github.io/did-core/#verification-methods) type called [Conditional Proofs](https://github.com/w3c-ccg/verifiable-conditions) which has been drafted and is being reviewed by the W3C Credentials Community Group.

 More information: